-The academy will do all we reasonably can to limit children's exposure to online risks through our LAT IT systems and will ensure that appropriate filtering and monitoring systems are in place.
+The academy will do all we reasonably can to limit children's exposure to online risks through the Trust's IT systems and will ensure that appropriate filtering and monitoring systems are in place and will regularly review their effectiveness:

-If learners or staff discover unsuitable sites or material, they are required to report it to a member of staff who will then report anything of concern to a DSL and the Trust to ensure filters are adapted accordingly.
+- All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights and privacy legislation. - When implementing appropriate filtering and monitoring, the academy will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - If learners or staff discover unsuitable sites or material, they are required to report it to a member of staff who will then report anything of concern to a DSL and the Trust to ensure filters are adapted accordingly.